cockroachdb/docs/src/current/v24.3/alter-virtual-cluster.md

 - `LATEST` to specify the most recent replicated timestamp.

 {{site.data.alerts.callout_info}}
 If you started the PCR stream with the `READ VIRTUAL CLUSTER` option, failing over with `SYSTEM TIME` will destroy the `readonly` virtual cluster.
-If you fail over with `LATEST`, the `readonly` virtual cluster will remain on the original standby cluster.
+If you fail over with `LATEST`, the `readonly` virtual cluster will remain on the original standby cluster, but will **not** update with new writes.
 {{site.data.alerts.end}}

 ### Start the failback process